Walhalla (memorial): History

 Hall and other monuments, was also enshrined both at Walhalla and in the Ruhmeshalle.

 Helmuth von Moltke the Elder was the last addition of a military leader (in 1910).
 After World War I, new additions focussed on artists and intellectuals.
 Beginning in 1933, when Kraft durch Freude and other National Socialist organizations promoted trips to Walhalla, visitor numbers increased exponentially.
 In 1937, when Hitler unveiled a Bruckner bust, 131,520 were counted.

-The Walhalla memorial was reached by the Allied invasion of Germany in April 1945, by the US Third Army led by General George S. Patton.
+The Walhalla memorial was reached by the Allied invasion of Germany in April 1945.

 Additions since 1945 are proposed by private individuals or private foundations, who will also pay for the production of the new bust.
 Suggestions are reviewed by the Bavarian Academy of Sciences, based on which a recommendation is made by the Bavarian Ministry of the Interior.
 The final decision lies with the Bavarian Council of Ministers.
 Official practice since 1945 has been to favour "eminent figures from science or art, or individuals with extraordinary social or caritative merit".